pymc-devs/pytensor/doc/extending/graphstructures.rst

 Graph Structures
 ================

-Aesara works by modeling mathematical operations and their outputs using symbolic placeholders, or :term:`variables <variable>`, which inherit from the class :class:`Variable`.
-When writing expressions in Aesara one uses operations like ``+``, ``-``, ``**``, ``sum()``, ``tanh()``.
+Pytensor works by modeling mathematical operations and their outputs using symbolic placeholders, or :term:`variables <variable>`, which inherit from the class :class:`Variable`.
+When writing expressions in Pytensor one uses operations like ``+``, ``-``, ``**``, ``sum()``, ``tanh()``.
 These are represented internally as :term:`Op`\s.
 An :class:`Op` represents a computation that is performed on a set of symbolic inputs and produces a set of symbolic outputs.